 Logged Tracking is the simple and low-cost way to track your racing.
-Once you have purchased your Logged Tracking license and GPS loggers - the only ongoing cost is optional publish credits if you wish to publish your races to the TackTracker Cloud.
+Once you have purchased your Logged Tracking license and GPS loggers there are no ongoing costs for tracking.
+Publishing your races to the TackTracker Cloud is optional, but free!

 A GPS Logger records regular time-stamped location data to its internal memory and this data is directly uploaded via a USB cable into your computer after the race or training session.

 For supported devices, such as the QStarz CR-Q1100P pictured, TackTracker makes this process as fast and simple as possible by directly loading the data from the device into TackTracker, without the need for any intermediate utility programs.

 GPS loggers are very simple to setup and use.
 Yet a quality device such as the CR-Q1100P will deliver a very high quality track down to a 1 second interval.
 There are only two buttons on the QStarz loggers - the power button and a "Point of Interest" (POI) button, which creates a numbered point on your track.

 To get started with GPS logging you will need one or more QStarz CR-Q1100P GPS loggers with water proof pouches and a TackTracker Logged Tracking license.
 Visit our shop to select the quantities you want and obtain pricing.

 The Logged Tracking License unlocks the following features needed for logged tracking:

 The Track Loader is the place to go to load tracks into TackTracker, from any source including direct from a GPS Logger, from a GPS file (such as a GPX or NMEA file) or the TackTracker Cloud.
 All tracks go into the Track Loader's "Loaded Tracks" area.
 From there you can view and edit tracks, add them to races or invoke the Race Editor to create new races.

 You can also send tracks to the TackTracker Cloud to share them with other people.